Brigette-Eckert/drupal-LMS/ReadMe.md

 #To Do
- A. Add relationships between users, ie students to parents, teachers etc
+ A. Add relationships between users, ie students to parents, teachers etc, using entity refrence
- B.  Add assignments and gradebooks
+ B.  Add assignments and grade books